Summary

 Findings

 The findings of this study stem from qualitative research, wherein participant observation and interviews are the primary research methods for data collection.
-The interviews have been analyzed via systematic text condensation and the field notes from the participatory observation through cate-gory-based analysis.
+The interviews have been analysed via systematic text condensation and the field notes from the participatory observation through cate-gory-based analysis.
 The study takes into consideration hermeneutics and phenomenology; human experience is recognized as valid knowledge, and interpretation is a central dimension in knowledge-building.

 The dissertation